 Using Unit Tests and benchmark assessments such as DIBELS, teachers can evaluate beginning-of-the-year scores to identify at-risk students.
 Instruction for these students includes the standard lesson plus an intervention lesson targeting difficulties.
-Guidance is available on the PLC and in intervention workshops.
+Guidance is available in the online Fundations Learning Community and in intervention workshops.

-Prevention/Early Intervention Learning Community Connection Level 3 Unit Retest Recording Form Whole Class & Individual Class Test Trackers Trackers Trackers
+Fundations Learning Community Connection Level 3 Unit Retest Recording Form Whole Class & Individual Class Test Trackers Individual Class Test Trackers